 Three Generations of the New Mini

-The second-generation "new" Mini (2007–13) incorporated two main changes.
+The second-generation Mini (2007–13) incorporated two main changes.
 The car was stretched by 2.7 inches; and the engines now came from a joint venture with PSA Peugeot-Citroën in the north of France.
-This improved the engine supply logistics, while taking advantage of PSA's advanced small-engine technologies.
+This improved the engine supply logistics, while taking advantage of PSA’s advanced small-engine technologies.
 High gasoline taxes in France make fuel economy paramount, and these new engines were thriftier, but no less sporty, than their predecessors.
 During this period, models began to proliferate, including convertibles, a roadster, and the larger Countryman.
-All are loads of fun to drive, but some oil consumption issues (no oil level gauge inside) make it important to check the oil.
+All are loads of fun to drive, but some oil consumption issues (with no oil level gauge inside) make it extremely important to frequently check the oil level.
 Otherwise, early cam chain wear can create some expensive repairs.
 The French dipstick takes some getting used to, so owners are advised to come by for a demo.

-The third-generation of "new" Mini is now upon us, and it has grown in size while shrinking in number of models.
-The new engines are German, which should tame the oil consumption, and the reviews have been enthusiastic.
+The third-generation of Mini is now upon us.
+Their new engines are German, which should tame the oil consumption, and the reviews have been enthusiastic.
 Time will tell how they measure up to their forebears, but the prospect is good.
 H&B will be there with the latest technical information and training as these new models need service.